Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 This semitopology is not a topology.

-This notion of quorum reflects a security principle in banking and accounting (and elsewhere) of \emph{separation of duties}, that functional responsibilities be separated such that at least two people are required to complete an action --- so that errors (or worse) cannot be made without being discovered by another person. \item Take $\ns P=\mathbb R$ (the set of real numbers) and set $O\subseteq\mathbb R$ to be open when it has the form $\rightopeninterval{0,r}$ or $\leftopeninterval{-r,0}$ for any strictly positive real number $r>0$.
+This notion of actionable coalition reflects a security principle in banking and accounting (and elsewhere) of \emph{separation of duties}, that functional responsibilities be separated such that at least two people are required to complete an action --- so that errors (or worse) cannot be made without being discovered by another person. \end{enumerate} \item Take $\ns P=\mathbb R$ (the set of real numbers) and let open sets be generated by intervals of the form $\rightopeninterval{0,r}$ or $\leftopeninterval{\minus r,0}$ for any strictly positive real number $r>0$.

-This semitopology is not a topology, since (for example) $\leftopeninterval{1,0}$ and $\rightopeninterval{0,1}$ are open, but their intersection $\{0\}$ is not open. \item Consider any $L$-labelled automaton $A$ (by which here we mean: a rooted directed graph with labels from $L$), and let open sets consist of all possible finite traces of labels as we explore $A$: so choose a (possibly infinite) path through $A$ and take as an open set the set of initial segments from that path.

-To make this concrete, we can take $A$ to have just one node and two edges labelled $0$ and $1$ respectively.
-Then an open set consists of a set of initial segments of any stream of $0$s and $1$s.
-For example: this open set is obtained from the alternating stream $[0,1,0,1,\dots]$: